-There are several theories about the origin of this day that is celebrated worldwide, but the most concrete is that it comes from a pagan celebration of ancient Rome.
+There are several theories about the origin of this day that is celebrated worldwide, the most concrete theory, is that it comes from a pagan celebration of ancient Rome.

 But who was Valentine?

-Valentin was a priest who challenged the Roman emperor Claudius II, who forbade marriages to young soldiers because according to him this celebration was incompatible with the career of arms.
+Valentine was a priest who challenged the Roman emperor Claudius II; he prohibited marriages to young soldiers.
+According to him this celebration was incompatible with the career of arms.

 The priest considered this unfair and married them secretly.
-In the year 270 AD, when it was discovered that Valentine married couples in secret, he was beheaded on February 14.
+In the year 270 AD, the acts of Valentine were revealed for marrying couples in secret.
+He was beheaded on February 14.

-From the fifteenth century began to make custom to write poems known as Valentines among lovers.
-Already in the nineteenth century, in Britain, began the mass manufacture of generic Valentine's cards.
+From the fifteenth century onward, it was a common custom to write poems known as Valentines amongst lovers and friends.
+In the nineteenth century Britain witnessed mass manufacturing of generic Valentine's cards.

-Nowadays it is customary to give away chocolates, stuffed animals and roses.
+Nowadays it is a regular custom to give away chocolates, stuffed animals and roses.